 How to prepare and build your confidence ahead of exam time

-As we approach the end of T3, you’ll probably be starting to think about any online exams you’ve got coming up.
+As we approach Week 8, you’ll probably be starting to think about any online exams you’ve got coming up for T2/S2.
 Exams are an opportunity to show what you know and should make you feel energised to perform at your best.
 But in reality, you might be feeling anxious.
 This is normal – most people experience some degree of anxiety when faced with an exam.